 In reality, this is just how travel operates.
 Repeated instances of this can have more serious consequences, including account freezes or even termination, leaving operators without access to revenue for an extended period of time.

 On top of that, regulations such as the Package Travel Regulations (PTRs) require that customer money be protected in the event of insolvency.
-A specialized merchant account for travel operators like Repayd, on the other hand, is built with these regulations in mind.
+On the other hand, specialized merchant accounts for travel operators—such as those offered by Repayd—are built with these regulations in mind.

 How Travel Merchant Accounts Work